 |9 Months Ended

 Sep.
 30, 2016

 On January 1, 2016, we adopted ASU 2015-02, Consolidation (Topic 810): Amendments to the Consolidation Analysis.
 This guidance changed (1) the identification of variable interests, (2) the variable interest entity characteristics for a limited partnership or similar entity and (3) the primary beneficiary determination.

 Cheniere Holdings is a limited liability company formed by us in 2013 to hold our Cheniere Partners limited partner interests.
-As of December 31, 2016 and 2015, we owned 82.6% and 80.1%, respectively, of Cheniere Holdings as well as the director voting share.
+As of September 30, 2016, we owned 80.1% of Cheniere Holdings as well as the director voting share.
 The director voting share is the sole share entitled to vote in the election of Cheniere Holdings’ board of directors and allows us to remove members of the board of directors at any time and for any reason.
 If we cease to own greater than 25% of the common shares of Cheniere Holdings or if we choose to relinquish the director voting share, the director voting share will be extinguished.

 The board of directors makes all major operating and financial decisions on behalf of Cheniere Holdings.
 Because ownership of the director voting share allows us to control Cheniere Holdings, irrespective of our majority ownership interest, and the director voting share cannot be removed from our control by the other equity holders of Cheniere Holdings, we have determined that Cheniere Holdings is now a variable interest entity.
 However, this determination has not changed the consolidation of Cheniere Holdings as we have determined that we are its primary beneficiary.
 Therefore, the determination that Cheniere Holdings is now a variable interest entity had no impact on our Consolidated Financial Statements.